reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 #### MergeAdjacentStates
 Merge adjacent states in the function.
 This is done by iterating over the statements and merging any adjacent `KCST_State` statements into a single `KCST_State` statement.
 There's a bit more than that, specifically, this function is concerning a special case of `KCST_Goto`, and a special case of `KCST_GotoReturn`

-Imagine we have a function A , it calls function B, then function C, when we compile it, the end of function B would have an unconditional `KCST_Goto` pointing at the address of C, but if C is right after B in the compiled code, this goto is completely unnecessary and can be removed, that's the first part of the optimization.
+Imagine we have a function A , it calls function B, which calls function C at the end, when we compile it, the end of function B would have an unconditional `KCST_Goto` pointing at the address of C, but if C is right after B in the compiled code, this goto is completely unnecessary and can be removed, that's the first part of the optimization.

-A second case is, if we are already at the end of a function, and the last `KCST` is an unconditional `KCST_GotoReturn`, and if no other code cares about this return address, then this state is also removed as redundant because the function would just naturally exit without it.
+A second case is, if we are already at the end of a function, and the last `KCST` is an unconditional `KCST_GotoReturn`, and if no other code cares about this return address, then this state is also removed as redundant because the function would just naturally exit and moving forward even without it.

 ### Broadcast Event and Save Intermediate Products
 Once that's done, we broadcast the event out, and then we just set the flags for the intermediate products if requested.